ELECTRICAL ENGINEERING (EENG)

 View Course Learning Outcomes

-- 6) write a professionally acceptable technical report.
+- Write a professionally acceptable technical report.

 EENG395.
 UNDERGRADUATE RESEARCH.
 1-3 Semester Hr.